armin-fx/BandedScad/doc/math_function.md

 #### zero_newton [^][contents]
 [zero_newton]: #zero_newton-
-Find zero of a function with Newton's method.\
+Find zero of a function with Newton's method.
 This needs the first derivation of function `fn`.
 This method will calculate the tangent line on point `x`.
 The point of the line which cross zero will used as next point.

+_Arguments:_
 ```OpenSCAD
 zero_newton (fn, fn_d, x, deviation, iteration)
 ```